VivianMonzon/Python_library-Checklist/checklist.md

-# Which points have to be done to write a library:*
+# Which points have to be done to write a library:

 ## Brainstorming:
 - [ ] What is the need for writing this library
 - [ ] What should the library be able to do - which functions.

-## Folder and files organisation as e.g. with cookiecutter ([[http://cookiecutter.readthedocs.io/en/latest/index.html][cookiecutter documentation]]):
+## Folder and files organisation as e.g. with cookiecutter ([Cookiecutter documentation](http://cookiecutter.readthedocs.io/en/latest/index.html)):
-- [ ] install cookiecutter:
+- [ ] Install cookiecutter (different options):
 ```
 $ pip install --user cookiecutter
 $ conda install cookiecutter
 $ sudo apt-get install cookiecutter
 ```
-- [ ] chose and clone a cookiecutter template (e.g. pypackage) and generate a project:
+- [ ] Chose and clone a cookiecutter template (e.g. pypackage) and generate a project:
 ```
 $ git clone git@github.com:audreyr/cookiecutter-pypackage.git
 $ cookiecutter cookiecutter-pypackage/